tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * It is helpful to encapsulate all of the signal generation into a single function.
 Signal generation may occur separately from the data fetching process, depending on the interval or amount of data needed to generate the signals.
 For example, in a live trading scenario, you may need to fetch a single record of data multiple times before there is enough data to generate the signals.
 Separating these functions makes it easier to manage that process.

-Prompt students to help complete the `execute_backtest` and `evaluate_metrics` sections and explain the following:
+Prompt students to help complete the `execute_backtest` and `evaluate_metrics` sections, and explain the following:

 * Backtesting and evaluating a trading algorithm is sometimes used only in the initial design of an algorithmic trading system.
 Therefore, it is helpful to separate these into their own functions.

 * Backtesting may also be done outside of the trading framework as a separate function.
 By encapsulating backtesting into a function, it can be added or removed as needed.

-Next, complete the `build_dashboard` function and discuss the following:
+Next, complete the `build_dashboard` function, and discuss the following:

 ```python
 def build_dashboard(signals_df, portfolio_evaluation_df):